maxfischer2781/bootpeg/README.rst

 .. code-block:: python3

    >>> # recreate the bootpeg parser from itself
-   >>> from bootpeg.api import import_parser, PikaActions
+   >>> from bootpeg import import_parser, actions
    >>> from bootpeg.grammars import bpeg
    >>> parse_bpeg = bpeg.parse
    >>> for _ in range(5):
    ...     parse_bpeg = import_parser(
-   ...         bpeg.__name__, actions=PikaActions, dialect=parse_bpeg
+   ...         bpeg.__name__, dialect=parse_bpeg, actions=actions
    ...     )
+   >>> print(bpeg.unparse(parse_bpeg))

-Unlike most other Python PEG parsers which are top-down parsers, `bootpeg` provides a bottom-up `Pika parser`_: it handles left-recursive grammars natively, allows recovering partial parse results, and is guaranteed to run in linear time.
+Unlike most other Python PEG parsers,
-Like any PEG parser, `bootpeg` automatically creates unambiguous grammars, supports infinite lookahead, and allows to express grammars comfortably.

-* Native support for left-recursion and left-associativity.
-* Builtin error reporting covering multiple failures.
-* Automatic parser generation from a multitude of meta-grammars.

-This makes it straightforward to implement your own custom grammars without worrying about their implementation.
+``bootpeg`` is built for one job and one job only:
+Define how to transform input into a runtime representation.
+There is
+no fancy operator overloading, no custom AST formats, no clever PEG extensions, no whitespace special casing, no nothing.

+``bootpeg`` supports left-recursive PEG parsing with actions.
+That's it.

 To get started using or contributing to `bootpeg`, head straight to the `bootpeg documentation`_.

 Do I need a bigger boot?
 ------------------------

 > Some people, when confronted with a problem, think "I know, I'll use self-writing parsers."
-Now they have recursive problems.
+Now they have problems in problems.

 If you need a battle-hardened, production ready parser suite then `pyparsing`_ should be your first choice.